Basic Recommendations

 f) Entry permits

 For some countries visitors require entry visa, which must be applied for in good time before the start of the journey.
-The embassies and consulates of the countries of destinations as well as travel agencies will supply information on visa applications, time limits and costs.
+The embassies and consulates of the countries of destination as well as travel agencies will supply information on visa applications, time limits and costs.
 Crisis areas should be avoided as a matter of principle.

 g) Special provisions